 Unfortunately, the switch to web forms also distanced legislators even further from their constituency.
 What was once a personal hand-written letter is more often than not now simply a standardized web form submission.
 It’s with that in mind that CQ Roll Call has continued to push forward developing a new era of advocacy and engagement.

 CQ Roll Call’s Capwiz was one of the first in the market to address the need to contact legislators online.
 From the early days of email, Capwiz was there to assist organizations in allowing their stakeholders to quickly and easily contact legislators on the issues.
 As legislators moved away from email, so did CQ Roll Call, tailoring a backend system that delivered messages either directly to Hill offices through specific channels or through the web forms that have since become a standard.
-CQ Roll Call has since updated this advocacy management software and it is now called CQ Engage.
+CQ Roll Call has since updated this advocacy management software and the most recent itiration is called VoterVoice.

 Our system and the team of professionals that support it, ensure that any messages sent through our tool are delivered.
 The numbers only serve to support our methods, our system delivered more than 25.5 million messages to Capitol Hill last year alone at roughly a 95% first-time success rate.
 This rate of successful delivery is more than 15% higher than our competition.
 In short, our close relationship with the Hill ensures that our client’s messages get through.

 - Guide: Increase Member Engagement